This post may contain paid links. See more info on my privacy page.

 - This is the perfect time to shred your beef and then reunite the two!

-This recipe is the perfect Sunday Dinner Idea or any night of the week.
+Mississippi Pot Roast is the perfect Sunday Dinner Idea or easy weeknight dinner!
 Simply add your ingredients to your slow cooker in the morning, and it will be ready come supper time.

 Ingredients